wenkailiang/2d-reactive-ns/README.md

 # 2-D reactive flow solver
-# Testing
+# Test
 # Now need to work on the kinetics of 1-step reaction rate calculation

 1 reaction rate calculation
 - 1-step kinetics
 - detailed kinetics

-!
-Now work on this section
+! work on this section

 based on Cantera
 - species: index k